-- 1. It shall be the responsibility of the SBCSELPA Executive Director to recommend to the JPA Board establishment of additional regional classes if new regional classes are needed. - 2.
+- 1. It shall be the responsibility of the SBCSELPA Executive Director to recommend to the JPA Board the establishment of additional regional classes if new regional classes are needed. - 2.
 It is recommended that regional operators adhere to the established related services support staffing levels specified in this policy. - 3.
 It is recommended that regional operators adhere to established class size and instructional aide guidelines as is necessary to effectively implement IEPs.
 If a program drops to sixty percent (60%) or below the established class size and the Board determines the program shall remain open, the regional operator shall meet with the SBCSELPA Executive Director and special education administrators to discuss if it is feasible to potentially reduce instructional assistant time in the program.
 The SBCSELPA Executive Director may designate a committee comprised of persons that do not have a conflict of interest to go observe a regional program to make recommendations regarding potential staffing reductions if deemed needed.
 Any decisions to reduce staffing shall occur within 60 days after the Board determines the program shall remain open (see Attachment 2). - 4.
 Nursing costs for itinerant regional students are not part of regional costs (i.e., vision and hearing screenings). - Costs for regional class operations will be determined by grade level and program type including: aide support class size related services support support costs - 6.
-Indirect costs for operation of regional programs other than SBCEO operated programs shall be based on the lesser of the prior year's district indirect cost rate (as established by the state) or average of the indirect cost rate of all district regional program providers, whichever is less.
-Indirect cost rates for the SBCEO operated regional programs shall be negotiated annually. - 7.
+Indirect costs for operation of regional programs the current year CDE allowable rate for the operator. - 7.
 Districts proposing to take over operation of regional programs or to take back programs for only their students who are currently served in a regional program must give notice of such intention to the SBCSELPA and regional program provider prior to July 1 of the fiscal year preceding the school year of the requested program transfer unless otherwise agreed upon by the current regional program operator and district proposing to take back services as specified in education code. - 8.
 If new instructional aides or other support staff are deemed needed in regional programs due to increased enrollment above recommended staffing levels, regional operators shall submit to the SBCSELPA Executive Director a request for increased staffing.
 Regional operators shall also request the assistance of the SBCSELPA Executive Director, and a committee comprised of the special education administrators and business officials from districts in SBCSELPA in brainstorming other solutions to unique staffing needs.
 The SBCSELPA Executive Director shall make final recommendations to the JPA Board.